ngatho1/ngatho1/GitHub_Profile_README.md

 I spent ten years working at the intersection of data and business growth, mostly without the analyst title.
 KPI frameworks, performance dashboards, customer segmentation, behavioural analysis, market sizing, campaign attribution: that was the job, across FinTech, ad-tech, and consumer businesses in East Africa and the UK.
 A 69% sales increase, a 36% footfall lift, a $12,000 proof-of-concept with Safaricom: all of it built on asking the right questions of the data before querying it.

-I am now formalising that work as a dedicated data analyst, holding the Google Data Analytics Professional Certificate (Coursera, 2026) and building daily in SQL, Tableau, and Python.
+I am now formalising that work as a dedicated data analyst, holding the Google Data Analytics Professional Certificate and building daily in SQL, Tableau, and Python.

 ---